divyanshu-rawat/JS-Conf./README.md

 # JS-Conf.
 Repository comprises of collection of great talks from various js conferences.

+You can also have a look at this awesome list of [must-watch videos devoted to JavaScript](https://github.com/bolshchikov/js-must-watch).

 * [Addy Osmani: The Browser Hackers Guide To Instantly Loading Everything | JSConf EU 2017](https://www.youtube.com/watch?v=7vUs5yOuv-o)
   * For Slides Please Refer: [SLIDES](https://speakerd.s3.amazonaws.com/presentations/fbf291d6889542fc93fb540881a0a4d3/fluent-browser-hacker-speakerdeck-4.pdf)